AngleSideAngle/AngleSideAngle/README.md

 <!--- This README is used in the rendering of my website -->

-I'm an incoming freshman at MIT interested in programming and learning how things work.
-I love robotics, physics, osdev, and more.
+I'm a freshman studying computer science at MIT interested in robotics, controls, and operating systems.